Rudbeckia flowers yellow black centres

 More About Rudbeckia

-The Rudbeckia are herbaceous plants that are mainly perennial with some species annual and biannual.
+The Rudbeckia are herbaceous plants that are mainly perennial with some species being annual and biannual.
 Rudbeckia plants can grow from 0.5 to 3 metres tall.
 They have simple or branched stems and the leaves of these flowering plants are arranged spirally and are about 5 to 25 cm long and are deeply lobed.
 The flowers come out in yellow or orange florets that are arranged in a cone-shaped head.
 This is why they are known as cornflowers.
 The florets are ray type and point towards the outside and downwards.
 The yellow colour is the most prominent colour of flowers and nowadays you can also get red coloured and orange coloured Rudbeckia flower varieties.

 How to Grow Rudbeckia?